umbralcalc/umbralcalc.github.io/_posts/stochadexII.md

 where we note the complexity in this expression arises because it has to include a coupling between the rate at which events occur and an explicit memory of when the previous ones did occur (recorded by differencing the count between adjacent timesteps by 1).

-## Probabilistic learning algorithms
+## Probabilistic reweighting

-So now that we are more familiar with the notation used by the previous section, we can use it to motivate some useful probabilistic learning methods.
-While it's worth going into some mathematical detail to give a better sense of where each technique comes from, we should emphasise that the methodologies we discuss here are not new to the technical literature at all.
-We draw on influences from Empirical Dynamical Modeling (EDM) [@sugihara1990nonlinear], some classic nonparametric local regression techniques --- such as LOWESS/Savitzky-Golay filtering [@savitzky1964smoothing] --- and also Gaussian processes (see [@williams2006gaussian] or [@murphy2012machine]).
+So now that we are more familiar with the notation used by the previous section, we're now going use it to motivate a useful probabilistic estimation method.
+The method is straightforward (and quite obvious when implemented) but it's worth understanding it within the probabilistic formalism we introduced above because it will help us clarify its limitations.
+You could argue it draws on influences from Empirical Dynamical Modeling (EDM) [@sugihara1990nonlinear], some classic nonparametric local regression techniques --- such as LOWESS/Savitzky-Golay filtering [@savitzky1964smoothing] --- and also Gaussian processes (see [@williams2006gaussian] or [@murphy2012machine]), but it's not even that sophisticated.

 Let's begin our discussion of algorithms by integrating the master equation for the latest row over $x$ to obtain a relation for the mean of the distribution